Ethan Young

-Ethan Kai Young (born 13 January 2004) is an English professional footballer who plays as a defender for Yaxley FC, on loan from Vanarama National League club Scunthorpe United.
+Ethan Kai Young (born 13 January 2004) is an English professional footballer who plays as a defender for Peterborough Sports.

 Playing career

 Young joined Scunthorpe United in 2020 as a youth team scholar.
 He made his first appearance for Scunthorpe on 9 April 2022 in a 4-0 defeat to Mansfield Town.
 Only six days later, Young made his first start for the club in a defeat away to Leyton Orient.

 On 22 April 2022, Young signed his first professional contract with Scunthorpe alongside fellow academy graduate Jack Moore-Billam.
 It was a one-year contract with the option to extend for a further season.

+On 17 March 2023, Young was loaned out to Northern Premier League Division One Midland side Yaxley.
+He made his first appearance one day later in a 2-0 defeat to Cambridge City.

+In February 2024, he joined Warrington Rylands.

+In August 2025, Young joined National League North club Peterborough Sports.

 Style of play

 Young is a left-footed central defender.
+He can also play as a left fullback.

 Personal life

 He was a former student at Stamford Welland Academy.